perrochon/gb/ROADMAP.md

 * Limits on money: Players will be resource constraint.
 For now, enjoy unlimited resources.
 * Fleshed out missions: Missions keep changing, so they are bare bones, and only described in the tutorial.

-## Short Term
+## Short Term Small Items
-* Bug: Clicks register to targets when too far away for high zoom level.
-8 Bug: funky dot patterns on ships on zoom out.
+* Bug: Handle Device Orientation Changes better (same location)
 * Feature: Destination star system.
 Needs new location type (gating fog of war)
+* Bug: Clicks register to targets when too far away for high zoom level.
 * Better looking spinner - may need to copy more XML
 * Re-creating missions on each build and copy them into res directory.

+## Short Term Larger Items
 * Population on planets (per race, and do correctly).
-Fix "Make Factory"
+Fix "Make Factory" etc.
 * Player mode (not just god mode).
     * Passing race around on commands, to make sure actions are access controlled :-)